youngSSS/multicore-programming/wait-free-snapshot/README.md

 ### CLASS - SnapValue

-Class `SnapValue` has label, value, and snapshot.
+Class `SnapValue` has a label, value, and snapshot.

-Variable `label` is the unique number for update.
+The variable `label` is the unique number for update.

-Variable `value` is the local value of thread.
+The variable `value` is the local value of the thread.

-Variable `snapshot` is the latest valid snapshot of thread.
+The variable `snapshot` is the latest valid snapshot of the thread.

 ### CLASS - WaitFreeSnapshot

-Variable `snapValues` is the status of whole threads.
+The variable `snapValues` is the status of whole threads.

 Method `scan` scans `snapValues`.

-Method `update` updates the local value of thread.
-It should take snapshot before updates the local value.
+Method `update` updates the local value of the thread.
+It should take a snapshot before it updates the local value.

 <br/>